camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 maintenance diagnostics retain their bearer-token policy.
 Do not expose the meter beyond the trusted LAN without adding authentication to these browser-facing endpoints.

+`/api/v1/web/status` publishes the hardware profile and capabilities, including touch/status displays, the local sensor backend, and supported sensor modes.
+The SPA hides remote-display, LVGL appearance, and unsupported source controls at runtime, allowing the same embedded assets to serve both hardware targets.

 `/api/v1/sensors` is a read-only diagnostic model used by the Sensors and Setup pages.
 Each channel reports `configured`, `observed`, its